Mangham History, Family Crest & Coats of Arms

 All Irish surnames have a unique and often romantic meaning.
 The name Mangham originally appeared in Gaelic as O Mongain, which is derived from the word mongach, which means hairy.

 The surname Mangham was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat and styled as one of the Irish Clanns who were descendants of King Niall of the Nine Hostages.
 They were descended through Eochy Moyvane, to Niall Mor, his son, the great Niall of the Nine Hostages.
 Descended was O'Mongain the great chief of the Mangans whose territories included branches in Mayo, Connacht, Cork and Limerick.

 Early History of the Mangham family

-Another 165 words (12 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mangham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mangham research.
+Another 83 words (6 lines of text) covering the years 1772, 1852 and 1803 are included under the topic Early Mangham History in all our PDF Extended History products and printed products wherever possible.

 Mangham Spelling Variations

 Numerous spelling variations of the surname Mangham exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include O' Mongain (Gaelic), Mangan, Mongan, Mongin, Mungan, Mungen, Mongun, O'Mongan, O'Mongin, O'Mungen, O'Mongun, O'Mongun, O'Mangan and many more.

 Early Notables of the Mangham family (pre 1700)